 Every one in the audiences that go to see Raymond Hitchcock in Easy Dawson goes out humming 'And the World Goes On.'
 The true story of how that remarkable catchy and catch-ony song was written few persons believe, but they are persons who haven't met Jean Lenox.
 I have, and having met, believe.

 Listen to And the World Goes On

-Following Hitchcock's introduction of And the World Goes On, the Music Trade Review outlined Lenox and Sutton's noteworthy successes, ending with their contract with Joseph W. Stern:
+Following Hitchcock's introduction of And the World Goes On, the Music Trade Review outlined Lenox and Sutton's other noteworthy successes, ending with their exclusive contract with Joseph W. Stern: